The Honourable Steve Bracks, AC

 Mr Bracks was also the Independent Chair for the Australian Subscription Television and Radio Association (ASTRA) from 2008 to 2013.

 During 2008 Mr Bracks was commissioned by the Federal Government to head a major review of the Australian Automotive Industry.
 He was the Automotive Envoy for the Australian Government 2009-2013.
 Additionally from 2011 to 2013 he was appointed Member of the Department of Foreign Affairs and Trade Council for Australian-Arab Relations (CAAR).

 He was also Honorary Chair of the Organising Committee for the World Road Cycling Championships held in Victoria in 2010.
 Mr Bracks received a Companion of the Order of Australia in 2010 for services to the Parliament and community of Victoria.
 In 2011 he was presented with the Timor-Leste Solidarity Medal.
-He has also received Honorary Doctorates from both Ballarat and Deakin Universities.
+He has also received Honorary Doctorates from Federation University, Victoria University and Deakin University.

-He is Patron of the Australia Lebanon Chamber of Commerce and Industry (Vic) Ltd (ALCC); The Burnet Institute; the Centre for Dialogue La Trobe University; the Conservation Ecology Centre – Cape Otway; the Eureka Democracy Centre, Ballarat; the Hadassah Australia Foundation; the Seaworks Foundation, Williamstown; The Sir Rupert Hamer Records Management Awards; and the Western Melbourne Tourism Board.
+He is Patron of the Australia Lebanon Chamber of Commerce and Industry (Vic) Ltd (ALCC); the Conservation Ecology Centre – Cape Otway; the Eureka Democracy Centre, Ballarat; the Hadassah Australia Foundation; the Seaworks Foundation, Williamstown; The Sir Rupert Hamer Records Management Awards; and the Western Melbourne Tourism Board.

 He is also a leading advocate for both multiculturalism and Aboriginal reconciliation.